 Files from Samira Balsara

-It’s all the tech news that’s trending right now, welcome to Hashtag Trending!
-It’s Tuesday August 17, and I’m your host, Jori Negin-Shecter.
+That’s all the tech news that’s trending right now, welcome to Hashtag Trending.
+It’s Tuesday, February 1, and I’m your host, Tom Li.

 That’s all the tech news that’s trending right now.
 Hashtag Trending is a part of the ITWC Podcast network.
-Add us to your Alexa Flash Briefing or your Google Home daily briefing.
-Make sure to sign up for our Daily IT Wire Newsletter to get all the news that matters directly in your inbox every day.
-Also, catch the next episode of Hashtag Tendances, our weekly Hashtag Trending episode in French, which drops every Friday at 3 pm.
-If you have a suggestion or tip, please drop us a line in the comments or via email.
-Thanks for listening, I’m Jori Negin-Shecter.
+Add us to your Alexa Flash briefings or your Google Home daily briefing.
+Make sure to sign up for our Daily IT Wire newsletter to get all the news that matters directly in your inbox every day.
+Also, if you have a suggestion or a tip, drop us a line in the comments or via email.
+Thank you for listening, I’m Tom Li.